 Securing national infrastructure against airborne intrusions

-Critical National Infrastructure including nuclear reactors, chemical facilities, water systems and airports need the highest level of security against all possible physical and electronic threats.
-Critical infrastructure, like many other sectors, has to deal with the new and emerging threat of commercial drones – or Unmanned Aerial Vehicles (UAVs).
+Critical National Infrastructure (CNI), including nuclear reactors, chemical facilities, water systems and airports, needs the highest level of security against all possible physical and electronic threats.
+Like other sectors, CNI has to deal with the new and emerging threat of commercial drones – or unmanned aerial vehicles (UAVs).
 These represent a number of different risks.

-A network of RFeye Nodes can be installed across a facility to autonomously monitor the spectrum 24/7 with alerts provided to security if a drone is about to enter secure airspace (or even providing advance warning of a drone which is still many miles away).
-Deploying such a monitoring network gives those tasked with protection of critical infrastructure peace of mind that a drone can be identified well before it is close enough to become a threat.
-By locating the person operating the vehicle, it can also enable legal action to be taken against those responsible.
-In some cases, this can also lead to greater criminal intent being uncovered, such as plans to carry out a terror attack.
+A network of CRFS’s RFeye Nodes installed across a facility can autonomously monitor the spectrum 24/7 and alert security if a UAV is about to enter secure airspace (or even provide advance warning when a drone is still many miles away).
+Deploying a monitoring network like this can give peace of mind to those tasked with CNI protection, as potential threats can be identified well before they can do damage.
+By locating the UAV operator(s), the network also enables legal action against those responsible.
+In some cases, this can uncover further criminal intent, such as plans to carry out a terror attack.

-A deployed network of RFeye Nodes for drone detection can also be used for monitoring and geolocation of any other signals of interest.
-For example, channel assignments for any wireless communications and industrial automation systems in use at the plant can be optimized to minimize interference and congestion.
-RF Interference sources both internal and external to the facility can also be located.
+A network of RFeye Nodes deployed for drone detection can also be used to monitor and geolocate any other signals of interest.
+For example, operators can further minimize RF interference and congestion by optimizing channel assignments for any wireless communications and industrial automation systems in use at the plant.
+An operator can locate RF interference sources both internal and external to the facility.